LiamBogucki/Tropical-drylands-dominate-global-net-C-flux/README.md

 # Tropical drylands domiante global net carbon flux interannual variability irrespective of different biome definitions and geographic scales
-This repository contains all of the code that was utilized in Bogucki et al. "Tropical drylands dominate global carbon flux interannual variability irrespective of different biome defintions and geographic scales".
+This repository contains all of the code (Code folder) that was utilized in Bogucki et al. "Tropical drylands dominate global carbon flux interannual variability irrespective of different biome defintions and geographic scales".

 ## Contact
 Liam Bogucki. <br />